buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 8 hours

 For the duration, you hide the target that you touch from divination magic.
 The target can be a willing creature or a place or an object no larger than a 2-meter-radius sphere.
-The target can't be targeted by any divination magic or perceived through magical scrying sensors.
+The target can' \*\*t be targeted by any divination magic or perceived through magical scrying sensors.

 ### Pass without Trace